-Meet the Climate Riders on Tuesday September 26
+Meet the Climate Riders of Team WABA

 Meet the Climate Riders on Tuesday September 26The Climate Ride Red White and Blue Ridge Finale, will be in Washington DC, September 26, 2017.
 This is one of the most thrilling parts of Climate Ride into Washington DC.
 Please invite your family and friends to pedal with us, or to meet us at the Upper Senate Park for the riders’ arrival.
 You can invite your friends to gather at the pedestrian circle near the Thompson Boat Center, west of 30th St. NW.
 They can bring their own bike or pick up a Capital Bikeshare bike.
 Meet-up will be at 2:30.
 Or, if your folks aren’t into cycling, have them meet you at Upper Senate Park to watch you and your crew role in!
 Details on the Climate Ride website.

 On Saturday, WABA members began the Red, White and Blue Ridge Climate Ride, a grand three-day bike adventure from the Blue Ridge Mountains in beautiful rural Virginia to the US Capitol in Washington, DC.
 Some of the highlights include the Blue Ridge Parkway, Shenandoah National Park, the Washington & Old Dominion Trail, and the National Mall ending with a hero’s welcome and rally at the steps of the US Capitol.
 The East Coast version of Climate Ride is more than a bike trip – it’s an inspiring journey with 200 like-minded people who are united by their passion for sustainability, renewable energy, and bicycles – the ultimate carbon-free form of transportation.
 Here are some of the cool WABA members doing the Ride:

 Cammeron GirvinI moved to Arlington from Berkeley, California this April and wanted from the start to get more involved in biking—and the Climate Ride seemed to be a great way to throw myself into it!
 My morning commute along the Potomac, across the National Mall, and up Capitol Hill is the highlight of my day, and I would love to have more DC-area folks experiencing this healthy and grounding way of getting around.
 But in order to build up the community, bicyclists need to know that they can rely on safe, dependable infrastructure and strong protections for their rights and well-being on the road.
 WABA does excellent work in advocating for these goals, and I’m pleased to have the organization as one of my beneficiaries.

 Peter GrayI live in Silver Spring, MD (10 miles north of The White House) and after not being on my bike for many years, I decided to get on my bike – first for short rides, and then building up to being a regular bike commuter.
 Now, with no car access for most of my now retired days, I find my bike to so useful to do short and long trips, shopping for groceries, going to the movies and visiting friends.
 I am doing the Climate Ride to help highlight to my family and friends the urgent need to support organizations, like WABA, that are organizing around climate issues, and to have fun on my bike with a couple of hundred other cyclists.
 I am supporting WABA because we advocate to make bicycling a reasonable mode of transport for all ages and biking levels, from helping those who need to learn how to ride, to remaking the road fabric to carve out separated space for bicycles, not just in the city of Washington, DC, but also in the suburban areas of Maryland and Virginia adjacent to DC.